 You really can use any combination of fruit you want.
 You can also use herbs and flowers to flavor your kombucha, though hubby and I haven’t branched off in that direction yet, as we are still hooked on the fruit flavors.
-Want some more recipes?
-Check out these kombucha recipes from Kombucha Kamp.

 You’ve Bottled Your First Batch – Now What?

 Once you have your bottles prepared and stored, you can start another batch of kombucha.
-Simply repeat the steps above for “Brewing Your First Batch”.
+Simply repeat the steps above for Brewing Your First Batch of Kombucha.
 So far, I brew about two to three gallons per month.
 My rotation seems to work pretty well.
 It’s just two of us drinking it, so any more than that, and I’d run out of bottles and space to store!

 The key to kombucha is to HAVE FUN!
 It’s pretty difficult to “mess it up” if you just follow the guidelines in this post.
 Just remember a few important things: